Optical readout of MPGDs with solid wavelength shifters: Conclusions

 \section{Conclusions}

 Optical readout of MPGDs with solid WLS layers was shown to achieve high spatial resolution with the best value of ESF of 0.22\,mm achieved by bulk Micromegas with a TPB layer coated onto the anode.
 The minimisation of the distance between the site of scintillation light emission and the wavelength shifting layer decreases image blurring and improves spatial resolution.
 For a triple-GEM with the WLS directly placed at the bottom of the last GEM, a ESF of 0.46\,mm could be obtained.
 Ar/CO$_{2}$ gas mixture may be used in combination with TPB as solid wavelength shifter with lower CO$_{2}$ contents increasing visible scintillation light output.
 The presented study demonstrates the possibility to use solid wavelength shifters such as TPB with other gas mixtures than the typical CF$_{4}$-based mixtures associated with optical readout.
 Additional studies of alternative gas mixtures are planned to inform choices for optically read out detectors which do not rely on CF$_{4}$ and increase the versatility of this readout approach.
 As a robust alternative to TPB, PEN film may be used as solid wavelength shifter although it achieves lower wavelength shifting efficiency.
 PEN sheets instead of thin TPB layers may feature a higher robustness against prolonged operation in MPGDs including electron bombardment and discharges.
+The integration of PEN as wavelength shifting substrate in bulk Micromegas is currently being developed and the achievable efficiency will be compared to TPB-coated glass Micromegas.